 Occasionally students attempt to signal that class is over by shutting their books loudly, unzipping and zipping their backpacks, and otherwise making noises indicating that class time is complete.
+Some students actually get up and walk out of class.
 I assure you I know how to tell time.
-It is presumptuous and rude for the student to tell the professor that class is over.
-If you believe your professor does seem to have a problem with ending class on time, chat with him or her outside of class.
+If you have a professor that seems to have a problem with ending class on time, chat with him or her outside of class.